-You’ll usually learn through group tutorials and interactive workshops, with activities ranging from role plays to fully immersive simulations.
-Our specialist facilities on-campus include human patient simulators, a simulated community flat, and an immersive interactive virtual reality (VR) equipment and an advanced audio/visual streaming and recording system.
+You’ll usually learn through group tutorials and interactive workshops, with activities ranging from role plays, discussions and presentations to immersive games.
+Our specialist facilities on-campus include simulated ward environments with human patient simulators, a simulated community flat, and an immersive interactive virtual reality (VR) equipment and an advanced audio/visual streaming and recording system.

 These practical sessions help you to gain a deeper understanding of both curriculum design and evaluation principles, and how they can apply to your practice.

-Through the taught units, you’ll critically evaluate STEL methods, from mobile applications, gamification and immersive scenarios to the use of virtual reality.
+Through the taught units, you’ll critically evaluate STEL methods, from mobile applications, gamification and immersive scenarios to the use of VR.
 You’ll consider ways to use STEL in practice within a wide range of settings, from community enterprises to business and law industries.

 You’ll use your newly acquired knowledge and skills to develop a work-based project unique to your interests, experiences and workplace.
 This assignment helps you to develop your professional skills, as well as support innovation and development within your workplace.